eioo/mp3-to-mp4-converter/README.md

         +-- SomeArt.jpg
 ```

-3. Run the conversion by typing `python main.py`.
+3. Run the conversion by running `python main.py`.
 Files converted will go to `./mp4` folder.

 ## License